DominikNoga/react-course-udemy/20-redux/notes/redux.notes.md

 ## Writing Redux Code
 - Writing a redux code does not require React.
 It can be used with any JavaScript or even in Node.js.
+- We never mutate the state directly.
+Instead, we return a new state object from the reducer.
 - Below is a simplest redux code that demonstrates the core concepts of Redux.
 Shown on the diagram above.
 ```js
 const redux = require("redux");